richmahn/en_tn/gal/01/intro.md

 #### Structure and formatting ####

-The introduction to this letter is slightly different than Paul's other letters.
-It states, "I am not an apostle from men nor through a man, but through Jesus Christ and God the Father, who raised him from the dead."
-This statement is probably included because there were false teachers who opposed Paul and tried to undermine  his authority.
+Paul started this letter differently than his other letters.
+He adds that he was "not an apostle from men nor by human agency, but through Jesus Christ and God the Father, who raised him from the dead ones."
+Paul probably included these words because false teachers were opposing him and trying to undermine his authority.

 #### Special concepts in this chapter ####

 ##### Heresy #####
-There is only one gospel that is capable of saving a person eternally.
-This is the true, biblical gospel, any other version of the gospel is under condemnation from God.
-Those who teach a false gospel are considered accursed and it is possible that they are outside of salvation.
+God eternally saves people only through the true, biblical gospel.
+God condemns any other version of the gospel.
+Paul asks God to curse those who teach a false gospel.
+They might not be saved.
 They should be treated as non-Christians.
-(See: [[rc://en/tw/dict/bible/kt/save]], [[rc://en/tw/dict/bible/kt/eternity]], [[rc://en/tw/dict/bible/kt/goodnews]], [[rc://en/tw/dict/bible/kt/condemn]] and [[rc://en/tw/dict/bible/kt/curse]])
+(See: [[rc://en/tw/dict/bible/kt/save]], [[rc://en/tw/dict/bible/kt/eternity]], [[rc://en/tw/dict/bible/kt/goodnews]] and [[rc://en/tw/dict/bible/kt/condemn]] and [[rc://en/tw/dict/bible/kt/curse]])

 ##### Paul's qualifications #####

-There was an issue in the early church whereby certain people taught that Gentiles needed to obey the law of Moses.
-In this chapter, Paul gives his credentials or qualifications as an "exemplary" Jew in order to refute this teaching (1:11-24).
-As a Jew, and the apostle to the Gentile people, Paul is uniquely qualified to address this issue.
+Some people in the early church were teaching that Gentiles needed to obey the law of Moses.
+To refute this teaching, in verses 13-16 Paul explains how he was formerly a zealous Jew.
+But God still needed to save him and show him the true gospel.
+As a Jew, and the apostle to Gentile people, Paul was uniquely qualified to address this issue.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]])

 #### Other possible translation difficulties in this chapter ####

 ##### "You are turning so quickly to a different gospel" #####
-Galatians was probably the first letter Paul wrote, making this line one of the first recorded statements about the early church.
+The Book of Galatians is one of Paul's earliest letters in Scripture.
+It shows that heresies troubled even the early church.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##